Conversation vs content: what’s the difference?

-Instagram is perhaps best known as an image-led platform, but it also now contains videos and can be used for different kinds of visual storytelling, which may be useful for certain professionals.
+Instagram is perhaps best known as an image-led platform, but it also now contains videos and can be used for different kinds of visual storytelling.
+This may be useful for certain professionals.

-Artists, makers, chefs, travel companies and designers can use Instagram to highlight their products or processes, but all sorts of businesses use the platform to tell stories about themselves and reveal how they connect to the world and their users.
+Artists, makers, chefs, travel companies and designers can use Instagram to highlight their products or processes.
+However, all sorts of businesses use the platform to tell stories about themselves and reveal how they connect to the world and their users.

-There are many ways to use Instagram’s photos, hashtags, captions and filters to share content which is engaging and draws people closer to the business and its activities, from behind-the-scenes peeks at life at a small business (or big TV production) to a daily glimpse of the activities of a local dog walker or hairdresser.
+There are many ways to use Instagram’s photos, hashtags, captions and filters to share content which is engaging and draws people closer to the business and its activities.
+These could include behind-the-scenes peeks at life at a small business (or big TV production) or a daily glimpse of the activities of a local dog walker or hairdresser.

-If you don’t have any of this type of content to share or your photography skills aren’t up to scratch, you can simply use Instagram for sharing punchy graphic and text tips or inspirational quotes, as a way of communicating what you’re passionate about and who you are.
+Don’t worry if you don’t have any of this type of content to share, or your photography skills aren’t up to scratch.
+You can use Instagram to share punchy graphic and text tips or inspirational quotes as a way of communicating what you’re passionate about and who you are.

 LinkedIn and Twitter